-Electric cars comprise less than 1 percent of U.S. auto sales, yet some major automakers are planning to manufacture many more electric models in the near future.
-According to an article on Bloomberg.com, General Motors plans to roll out 20 models by 2023 and Toyota 10 by early in the next decade.
-Researcher LMC Automotive predicts 75 electric models will be produced in the U.S. over the next five years.
+Also, Electric cars include less than 1 percent of U.S. auto sales, yet some major automakers are planning to manufacture many more electric models in the near future.
+According to an article on Bloomberg.com, General Motors plans to roll out 20 models by 2023.
+Toyota 10 by early in the next decade.
+Als, Researcher LMC Automotive predicts 75 electric models produced in the U.S. over next five years.

-LMC forecasts gasoline-powered engines will still make up about 85 percent of U.S. new car sales in 2025, but that electric cars’ market share will continue to accelerate.
-Bloomsberg New Energy Finance’s Electric Vehicle Outlook 2017 projects electric cars will comprise over 50 percent in sales of new light-duty vehicles by 2035.
+Furthermore, LMC forecasts gasoline powered engines will still make up about 85 percent of U.S. new car sales in 2025, but that electric cars’ market share will continue to accelerate.
+Bloomsberg New Energy Finance’s Electric Vehicle Outlook 2017 projects electric cars will form over 50 percent in sales.
+This is of new light-duty vehicles by 2035.

 Annis gives four advantages of an electric car that will increase its popularity:

-• Fuel cost savings.
-Electric cars are entirely charged by the electricity you provide, meaning you don’t need to buy any gas ever again.
+Let’s not forget!
+Also: Fuel cost savings.
+Electric cars are entirely charged by the electricity you give, meaning you don’t need to buy any gas ever again.
 An average American spends $2,000 to $4,000 on gas each year.
 “From the gas standpoint alone, the electric car makes a lot of sense,” Annis says.
-“Keeping these cars charged isn’t free, but overall the electric car is far cheaper in operating costs.”

-• Environmentally-friendly.
+Furthermore!
+Environmentally friendly.
 Cars and trucks are responsible for roughly 24 percent of U.S. greenhouse gas pollution, according to Scientific American.
-With no emissions, electric cars are eco-friendly as they run on electrically powered engines.
-“The growing popularity of these cars is partly an outgrowth of our global environmental concerns,” Annis says.
-“You’ll be contributing to a green climate.
-And some manufacturers will offer incentives through the government for going green.”
+With no emissions, electric cars are eco-friendly as they run on electric Motors.

-• Low maintenance.
+Also Low maintenance!
 No more oil changes, spark-plug replacements, or the many repair possibilities associated with an internal combustion engine and transmission.
-The electric car motor has far fewer moving parts.
-Brakes on electric cars receive less wear and tear.
+In conclusion, The electric car motor has far fewer moving parts.
+Also, Brakes on electric cars receive less wear and tear.
 “Expensive engine work is a thing of past,” Annis says.

 • Quiet.
-Engines of gasoline- and diesel-powered vehicles contribute to noise pollution, which is harmful to health.
+Engines of gasoline- and diesel-powered vehicles contribute to noise pollution.
+This is harmful to health.
 A study published by the National Institute of Environmental Health Sciences (NIEHS) reported that nearly 100 million Americans had annual exposures to traffic noise that were high enough to be harmful.
+Finally!
 Electric vehicles are extremely quiet.